Spicy baked curry drumsticks - a quick and easy recipe using just a few ingredients, like chicken legs and spices.

 - Rub with oil and spices and roast for 10 minutes before adding the meat.
 They should be starting to get soft.

 - In the meantime, rub the meat with salt, oil, and spices.

-- Arrange between the cubed potatoes, dot with butter.
+- Arrange between the cubed potatoes, and dot with butter.

 - Bake for about 35-40 minutes until the internal temperature of the chicken reaches 74 degrees Celsius/ 165 degrees Fahrenheit and the veggies are soft.

 - Serve the curried chicken bake with a drizzle of lime juice.